RetroShare/docs/docs/tutorial/location.md

 Bunny owns his first location “hole” and is connected with Alice/Wonderland and RedQueen/Hive.
 On Bunny’s new PC he creates a new RetroShare node and imports his contacts from the first node.
-Bunnys friends do not need to take care to add the new location, it just gets listed at Bunny’s nodes in their contact list.
+Bunny's friends do not need to take care to add the new location, it just gets listed at Bunny’s nodes in their contact list.